-The purpose of the board is to review and evaluate existing policies and make specific recommendations to the Mayor and City Council regarding City policy related to immigration matters.
+The purpose of the Immigration Advisory Board is to review and evaluate existing policies and make specific recommendations to the Mayor and City Council regarding City policy related to immigration matters.
 This evaluation will include analysis of City data to determine compliance with Washington State law.
 The board will make recommendations for further data to be compiled in order to facilitate its recommendations.
-In addition, the board shall support community involvement in and discussion of regional issues and decisions about our City's future as it relates to immigration.
+In addition, the board shall support community involvement in and discussion of regional issues and decisions about our City’s future as it relates to immigration.

 The board will consist of no more than 12 members.
-Individuals will complete an application process to seek appointment to the board, and members will be appointed by the Mayor and confirmed by City Council to serve two-year terms.
+Individuals complete an application process to seek appointment to the board, and members will be appointed by the Mayor and confirmed by City Council to serve two-year terms.
 In order to provide for staggered terms, the Mayor will initially assign a one-year term for four members, and the remaining members will be assigned a two-year term.
 Members may serve for no more than two full two-year terms.

 Membership will include at least one representative from each of the following sectors of the community:

 - directly impacted individual/liaison,

 - human rights advocacy,

 - labor – service industry,

 - business/economic development.

 The board meets once a month, and interpretation and translation services are provided by the City of Bellingham.
 Meetings will be open to the public, and the board will be supported by Mayor-designated staff and City Council-designated staff as needed.